Complex powers for cone differential operators and the heat equation on manifolds with conical singularities: The Heat Equation on Manifolds with Conical Singularities

 We consider the following well known linear parabolic equation

 for appropriate functions $f$ and $u_{0}$, which describes the heat distribution in a given domain.
-The above problem, called {\em heat equation}, was treated in \cite{CSS2}, \cite{RS2} and \cite{Sh} on manifolds with straight conical singularities and it was shown existence, uniqueness and maximal $L^{q}$-regularity of the short time solution on Mellin-Sobolev spaces.
+The above problem, called {\em heat equation}, was treated in \cite{CSS2}, \cite{RS2} and \cite{Sh} on manifolds with straight conical tips and it was shown existence, uniqueness and maximal $L^{q}$-regularity of the solution on Mellin-Sobolev spaces.
 More precisely, in \cite[Theorem 6]{CSS2} it is shown maximal $L^q$-regularity for \eqref{e1}-\eqref{e2} by employing the minimal extension of the Laplacian on a weighted $L^p$-space.
 Then, this result is extended to {\em dilation invariant} extensions of the Laplacian in \cite[Theorem 5.8]{Sh}.
-The same problem is considered in \cite{RS2} (even in its non-linear generalization called {\em porous medium equation}) and it is shown maximal $L^q$-regularity on arbitrary order Mellin-Sobolev spaces \cite[Theorem 4.2]{RS2} as well as on spaces with asymptotics in the sense of the domain of bi-Laplacian \cite[Proposition 7.5]{RS2}.
-Finally, we also refer to \cite{Be} for an alternative approach to the problem with similar results.
+In \cite{RS2} a non-linear generalization, called {\em porous medium equation}, is considered and it is shown maximal $L^q$-regularity on arbitrary order Mellin-Sobolev spaces \cite[Theorem 4.2]{RS2} as well as on spaces with asymptotics in the sense of the domain of bi-Laplacian \cite[Proposition 7.5]{RS2}.
+The same problem is treated in \cite{JL} on surfaces with straight conical tips by using the Friedrichs extension of the Laplacian.
+Finally, we also refer to \cite{Be} for an alternative approach to the problem with similar results, as well as to \cite{Ve} for the properties of the bi-harmonic heat kernel on such spaces.

 In order to study the evolution on asymptotics spaces, we consider here the same problem with the difference that the Laplacian is chosen on the power scale defined by the realization \eqref{DD}.

 \begin{theorem} Let $s\geq0$, $k\in\mathbb{N}$, $k\geq1$, $p,q\in(1,\infty)$, $\gamma$ be chosen as in \eqref{choicegg},